WELCOME TO BALDERTON SURGERY

 You do NOT need to attend / or contact the surgery.

-REMINDER: All appointments made at the Practice will be telephone appointments ONLY in the first instance.
+REMINDER: Appointments made at the Practice will be telephone appointments ONLY in the first instance.
 The clinician calling will advise of any further treatment required.

 Some patients will still need routine/urgent nurse appointments which will possibly be at an alternative surgery or in some cases at your own home.